lhoangan/lhoangan.github.io/_posts/blogs/2017-06-30-camera-params.md

 image panorama or 3D reconstruction.

 Camera functioning simulates the way human eyes work.
-Yet, despite the incredibe complexity of the eyes ([the second-most, only after the brain]( http://optimumperformancetechnologies.blogspot.nl/2008/05/second-most-complex-organ-after-brain.html)), or how insane modern cameras could get to nowaday, the underlining mechanism of cameras, and especially ones employed in most computer vision problems, is somewhat simpler, a pinhole camera model which is shown in Figure 1.
+Yet, despite the incredible complexity of the eyes ([the second-most after the brain only]( http://optimumperformancetechnologies.blogspot.nl/2008/05/second-most-complex-organ-after-brain.html)), or how insane modern cameras could get to nowadays, the underlining mechanism of cameras, and especially ones employed in most computer vision problems, is somewhat simpler, a pinhole camera model which is shown in Figure 1.